-The construction cost of this structure is estimated to be second highest; it is about 70 to 90% more than the steel girder bridge.
+The construction cost of this structure is estimated to be second highest, only less than the tied arch option.
 The construction duration would be approximately three years.
-Due to the limited in-water construction, there is a lower risk of delays compared with some other bridge types.

 Maintenance of a cable-stayed pedestrian bridge is moderate.
 The cables and related connection systems are typically painted or otherwise encapsulated to provide corrosion protection.
 These protection systems require regular maintenance.
 The cable-stayed systems require additional inspection effort.
 Since no piers will be in the river, no underwater diver inspections would be required.
 Other common maintenance items are expansion joints and girder bearings.